 WPtouch Mobile Plugin

 You just can’t ignore a plugin used by more than 5.5 million blogs.
-WPTouch Pro is a mobile response focused suite with a full-blown WPTouch Theme, which is about times times faster than responsive sites with touch enhancements (ready for multi-screen), and a crisp retina interface.
+WPTouch Pro is a mobile response focused suite with a full-blown WPTouch Theme, which is about faster than responsive sites with touch enhancements (ready for multi-screen), and a crisp retina interface.

 The WPTouch Plugin features “Infinity Cache” to make your website blazing fast using mobile caching.
 Images are scaled via CSS and the plugin delivers mobile-optimized images according to the device.
 WPTouch uses extensions (much like add-ons within a plugin) to help render separate content for mobile devices, along with the images and faster rendition mentioned above.